 They’ve got praying mantis pivoted arms that they gallop on at variable speeds, heeding the characters that will live or die as necessary, and look like lobsters made out of CGI.
 We meet Jim, in his office, crossing off “Japan” in pink highlighter as he blasts out a distress beacon, via morse code -- to keep it a quiet place.

 Jim and Emily Blunt have that survivor movie resourcefulness, really, some oddball abilities they’ve acquired over just a year’s worth of apocalypse, like nursing a broken hearing aid device, or giving birth to your own baby in a bathtub.

 Luckily for them, though, they’ve got a military grade radio broadcasting system in their basement.
-Maybe Jim was a Howard Stern type, prior, on a cornfield.
+Maybe Jim dabbled in Ham Radio?
+Maybe it's best not to ask.
 Later, it’ll play into an ingenious scheme to conquer the lobster's anatomy, a code the world’s leading science and superweapons couldn’t crack.
 Also, shotguns seem to do fine.